OpenSprites/OpenSprites-Origin/PRIVACY.md

 ## What does OpenSprites do with my information? ##

 We keep it safe from prying eyes.
 The IP address we mentioned is logged in a file only accessible to trusted administrators and information about your computer are also in a password protected area.
 We promise never to ever share details about your setup (Operating System, Browser, IP address) with anyone else out of the OpenSprites administrator team unless forced to do so by law.
 We use your Operating System and Browser information to help us understand what type device people use OpenSprites on, and how to improve their experience on the site.
 For example, if 10% of users use OpenSprites on a mobile phone, we can adjust our website to fit their screen.
-We stored your unique password you made when you created your account in a secure <sub><sup>(Well, not at the moment, but once OS goes into production it will be secure)</sup></sub> database which only trusted administrators have access to.
+We stored your unique password you made when you created your account in a secure database which only trusted administrators have access to.
 Your email address is also stored in this database.

 ## I've heard about "cookies", does OpenSprites place these on my computer? ##